letsdothis2003/331_Project1/README.md

 Course: CSCI-331 DATABASE SYSTEMS

 This is project 1 for CSCI 331.
-We provided every file we worked on, separated per person except the GANTT chart and TODO list(IN TIME_TRACKING_ANDMANAGEMENT, which every member each adhered to.
+We provided every file we worked on, separated per person except the GANTT chart and TODO list(IN TIME_MANAGEMENT, which every member each adhered to.
 Our leader, Fahim, helped with direction (using the chart and list along with frequent communication).

+We separated each tasks into pairs:
+PAIR 1(FAHIM AND YOUSUF)
+PAIR 2(SAYANTAN AND JUSTIN)

+And Esfar did the project solo.

+For the pairs, we solved each mystery our partner produced and collaborated using video call and SQL tools(Azure Data Studio, SQL Management Studio and Dbeaver) to create 3-4 queries to solve each one.

+For walkthroughs, we uploaded each on youtube:
+PAIR 1(FAHIM AND YOUSUF):

+PAIR 2(SAYANTAN AND JUSTIN):